 - Follow me either on facebook or twitter, but I highly suggest twitter for drop-tracking.
 Facebook does a weird thing where it doesn’t show my posts in real-time based on whatever magical algorithm they use to control people’s newsfeeds.

-- Follow the hashtag #CRITTERDROP.
-I’m sure a lot of you will be following lots of other people/organizations on various social media venues during Comic-Con, so hopefully the tag will help filter things out.
+- Search for the hashtag #CRITTERDROP to filter for critterdrop-related updates.
+I’m sure a lot of you will be following lots of other people/organizations on various social media venues during Comic-Con, so hopefully the tag will help sort things out.

 - Set up a twitter mobile alert on your phone!
 This isn’t required, but it’ll help!
 This way your phone will buzz every time I make a post on twitter, so you won’t miss a single drop!
-You might end up with your phone buzzing like crazy if I’m geeking out at a panel, but otherwise I’ll try to keep it tame. 😉 Instructions on how to set this up can be found here.
+You might end up with your phone buzzing like crazy if I’m geeking out over something, but otherwise I’ll try to keep it tame.
+Instructions on how to set this up can be found here.